 6. Follow Brexit developments

-It might be several years before the future relationship between the UK and the EU is known with many UK companies relocating overseas.
+It might be several years before the future relationship between the UK and the EU is known, with many UK companies relocating overseas.
 Changes to this arrangement could affect your residential status.
 And new agreements may involve increases in the cost of living abroad.
 If you know what’s coming, you can plan your finances accordingly.

-Leave nothing to change when you’re relocating overseas.
+Leave nothing to chance when you’re relocating overseas.
 And if you need to sell your current home quickly to raise funds, contact us at Flying Homes for a quick and fair offer, and keep the stress of relocation to a minimum.